larkintuckerllc/react-redux-training/README.md

 This lesson will focus on installing and getting up and running with various development tools.

+In this and future lessons, the solution can be download and installed with the command `npm install` from the command line / terminal in the package folder, e.g,. in this case *lesson_1*.

 ## Chrome Browser

 While there are a number of browsers available, for the sake of consistency